 - Additional funding sources - Using the “business use only” box (the large box on the right of the form), the department chair should indicate the amount of funding available from the department.
 Additionally, if other sources of funding are available, please include this information in the box as well.

 - If exceeding the funding amounts described above, attach demonstration of ‘substantial benefit for the university’.

 - If available, evidence of acceptance - If evidence of acceptance is not available, requesters should indicate “acceptance pending” and include a copy of the meeting solicitation.

 Proposals will be evaluated by the Travel Committee, which will make recommendations to the Dean.
 International travel may also require approval by the Chancellor.

-Priority will go to requests submitted by October 3.
+will go to requests submitted by October 3.
 Faculty members are strongly encouraged to submit requests by the October 3 priority deadline to allow the committee to allocate funds early in the academic year.
 If there is money remaining in the Dean’s Supplemental Travel Fund, the committee will review travel requests on a monthly basis (the second Tuesday of each month).
-The committee recognizes that some faculty may wish to travel prior to the priority deadline; in such cases travel requests will be reviewed prior to this date.
-The cutoff date for the fiscal year will be around June 1; thus, if you plan to travel in June or July, travel expenses may count against next year's allocations.
+The committee recognizes that some faculty may wish to travel prior to the priority deadline; therefore, travel requests will be reviewed prior to this date.
+The cutoff date for the fiscal year will be around June 1; thus, if you plan to travel in June, travel expenses may count against next year's allocations.

 The dean’s office will arrange appropriate notification for the department chair and faculty member.